 Microdon dubius, the cat's tail bush, is a heath-like shrublet growing erect, densely leafy stems to heights around 70 cm.
 The wand-like stems don’t grow short-shoots.
 The narrow, hairless leaves are alternate, ascending upon the stems.
 They become from 6 mm to 1,8 cm long.

 Some or all Microdon species used to be classified in the genus Agathelpis.
-The genus name is derived from Greek: mikros is small, odon means tooth, maybe referring to teeth upon the calyx or its shape overall.
-Note that there is another, unrelated plant genus called Microcodon (Manning, 2007; iSpot; Bean and Johns, 2005; Andrew, 2012).
+The genus name is derived from the Greek words mikros meaning small and odon meaning tooth, maybe referring to teeth upon the calyx or its shape overall.
+Note that there is another, unrelated plant genus called Microcodon (Manning, 2007; Bean and Johns, 2005; Andrew, 2012; iSpot).